2023 Orlando City SC season

-The 2023 Orlando City SC season will be the club's 13th season of existence in Orlando and ninth season as a Major League Soccer franchise, the top-flight league in the United States soccer league system.
-As well as MLS, Orlando will contest three other competitions: the U.S. Open Cup as defending champions, Leagues Cup, as well as the CONCACAF Champions League for the first time.
+The 2023 Orlando City SC season was the club's 13th season of existence in Orlando and ninth season as a Major League Soccer franchise, the top-flight league in the United States soccer league system.
+Orlando also played in three other competitions: the U.S. Open Cup as defending champions, Leagues Cup, as well as the CONCACAF Champions League for the first time.

 Season review

 Pre-season

 Orlando made its first offseason move on November 9, trading $300,000 in general allocation money plus potential future add-ons to Toronto FC in exchange for Luca Petrasso.
 A day later it was announced Júnior Urso and the club had agreed to mutually terminate his contract so he could return to Brazil due to personal circumstances.
 At the time of his departure, he had made the eighth-most appearances for the club.
 As part of the end of season roster decisions, Orlando City announced the departures of Tesho Akindele, who ranked second all-time in appearances for the club in all competitions with 121 behind only Chris Mueller and sixth for goals with 21 at the time of his departure, as well as injury-plagued Alexandre Pato and former draft pick Joey DeZart.
 Wilder Cartagena had his loan extension option exercised.
 Club captain Mauricio Pereyra was signed to a new two-year contract using allocation money meaning he would no longer occupy a Designated Player slot.
 11-year MLS veteran Felipe Martins was signed as a free agent and Favian Loyola became the third offseason signing when he was signed to a homegrown contract.

 With the addition of St. Louis City SC in 2023, MLS held an Expansion Draft on November 11, 2022.
 St. Louis selected Nicholas Gioacchini who had joined Orlando in July 2022 and made seven appearances in all competitions for the team.

 In December, Orlando confirmed further player departures: João Moutinho sealed a move to Italian side Spezia following the expiration of his contract, while the club traded away both Andrés Perea to Philadelphia Union for allocation money and Ruan to D.C.
-United in exchange for the #2 overall pick in the 2023 MLS SuperDraft, later used to select Generation Adidas signee Shakur Mohammed.
+United in exchange for the #2 overall pick in the 2023 MLS SuperDraft, later used to select Generation Adidas signee Shak Mohammed.
 He was one of four players selected by Orlando.
 Homegrown player Benji Michel departed for Portugal as a free agent, joining Arouca, while Jake Mulraney was sold, returning home to Ireland to sign with St Patrick's Athletic.
 With a flurry of key departures, Orlando undertook significant recruitment in January, signing defender Rafael Santos from Cruzeiro, new Designated Player Martín Ojeda and Under-22 initiative player Ramiro Enrique both out of Argentina, as well as Icelandic international midfielder Dagur Dan Þórhallsson.

 Also during the offseason, Ercan Kara, Facundo Torres and Gastón González all received green cards meaning they no longer occupied international roster spots.